name-in-use/cryptodataapp/README.md

 HOW TO RUN
-1) run npm install on both client and server folders to install the required modules
+1) Run npm install on both client and server folders to install the required modules
 2) On the server side run "node server.js" to run the server and "npm start" on the client.
   After that localhost:3000 will open to the browser with the coin list.
 Click on any coin to see its Data.